 Commissioned by the Board of the Foundation Vriendenconcerten, she gives shape to the concert series in the Zuiderkerk.
-Having served as a guest pianist and programmer for 2 years, Tobias Borsboom stays with us to support Pamela in his role of the Artistic Advisor.
+For this season 2021/2022 she has invited violinist Tosca Opdam as Artist in Residence.

 Canadian born Dutch cellist Pamela Smits has received wide acclaim for her phenomenal command of technique, expression and her distinctive musical presence and charisma.
 She enjoys a varied career, which combines appearances as a cello soloist, chamber musician and educator.
 “Smits’s technical wizardry is nothing short of amazing, but it’s secured in service to an equally instinctive musicality”-American Fanfare.
 Her extensive repertoire reflects her broad musical interests and encompasses works from the Baroque and Romantic periods to contemporary music.

 She has toured extensively throughout Europe and elsewhere, performing in the United States, South America, the Antilles, Costa Rica, Hong Kong, Israel and Finland, and played recitals in the kleine zaal of the Concertgebouw in Amsterdam, the Mozarteum in Salzburg, the Meistersaal in Berlin and at the Edinburgh Festival in Scotland.
 As a soloist she has appeared with orchestras on both sides of the Atlantic, performing cello concertos by C.Ph.E.
 Bach, Beethoven's Tripleconcerto, Boccherini, van Gompel, Gulda, Händel for 2 cellos, Haydn, Hans Kox, Schumann, Tchaikovsky’s Rococovariations and Vivaldi for violin&cello.